Massive binary black holes from Population II and III stars: Discussion

-In contrast, channels~III and IV are the dominant channels for models LOG2, LOG5, KRO5, LAR5, and TOP5, i.e. models that adopt the \citetalias{stacy2013} orbital period distribution.
+In contrast, channels~III and IV are the dominant channels for all the models that adopt the \citetalias{stacy2013} orbital period distribution.
 As shown by, e.g., Fig.~\ref{fig:LOG5_channels}, the large initial semi-major axes of distribution \citetalias{stacy2013} suppress systems with initial orbital separation $a<10^3$ R$_\odot$, hence suppressing channel~II.
 Channel~III and IV preferentially arise when $a\sim{10^3-10^5}$ R$_\odot$.
 In this case, mass transfer takes place only when the radii of the two stars become very large, i.e. in the late evolutionary stages.
 Channel~IV is the preferred channel of equal-mass stars, that evolve nearly at the same time and strip off each other's envelopes.
 It mainly leads to the formation of equal-mass BBHs, explaining the preference of these models for equal-mass mergers (Fig.~\ref{fig:q}).
-In contrast, channel~III has a preference for markedly unequal-mass systems, explaining the population of BBHs with $q\leq{}0.6$ in models LOG5, KRO5, LAR5, and TOP5 (especially for Pop.~II stars, Fig.~\ref{fig:q}).
+In contrast, channel~III has a preference for markedly unequal-mass systems, explaining the population of BBHs with $q\leq{}0.6$ in models LOG5, KRO5, LAR5, TOP5, and PAR5 (especially for Pop.~II stars, Fig.~\ref{fig:q}).

 Figure~\ref{fig:KRO1_channels} compares the properties of BBH mergers from Pop.~III and Pop.~II stars in the case of model KRO1 (the fiducial model for Pop.~II stars).
 Since channels I and III are less important than channels II and IV in this model, we show only the latter channels for simplicity.
 This Figure shows that Pop.~III and Pop.~II stars have a very similar behaviour in the case of channel IV.
 As for channel~II, we see three main differences: Pop.~II stars have a preference for i) higher ZAMS mass $M_{\rm ZAMS}(M_{\rm p})$, ii) larger mass ratios in the ZAMS $q_{\rm ZAMS}$, and iii) and larger BBH mass ratios $q_{\rm BH}$ with respect to Pop.~III stars.
 The correlation between these three properties explains why Pop.~II stars tend to produce equal-mass BBHs, while Pop.~III stars produce BBHs with a mass ratio peaking at $q_{\rm BH}\approx{0.8}$ (Fig.~\ref{fig:q}).